Skip to main content

 With that said, the most common cause of swollen legs and ankles is undiagnosed vein disease.
 The swelling occurs due to a disruption in the normal flow of blood through the leg veins, resulting in an accumulation of fluid and increased pressure in the affected limb (edema).
 Usually, edema is painless and worsens as the day progresses.
 It is often more pronounced after prolonged standing or sitting.

 According to the American Vein & Lymphatic Society, an estimated 80 million Americans have vein disease, a complex and potentially serious health issue that requires specialized medical attention.
-The dedicated team at Vein911® Vein Treatment Center in Tampa, Florida, focuses exclusively on the venous system.
+The dedicated team at Vein911® Vein Treatment Centers in Tampa, Florida, focuses exclusively on the venous system.
 Our experienced vascular specialists can provide some helpful insight into the causes, symptoms, and mechanisms behind leg and ankle swelling in the context of vein disease.

 Types of Vein Disease That Can Cause Leg and Ankle Swelling